mobify/schemer/README.md

 You can run Schemer in a browser when creating/reviewing schemae.
 This is useful during development.
 Navigate to schemer on http://localhost:3000 (or whatever port you've specified) to see a list of the schemae.

+Click the `create` button if a schema has not been created yet.
+This assumes that a fixture for the view (of the same name) exists in the project `tests/fixtures` folder.
+So, to create a schema for a view named 'home', Schemer will expect a fixture `tests/fixtures/home.html` in the project folder.

+If the saved schema doesn't match the current state, click the `review` button to view the differences, and accept the ones that are intentional.

+You can also ignore a change, if that key is expected to always fail.
+An example would be a key that returns a title including the present date, for example.
+Since that'll always differ from the saved value, you can ignore that key to exclude it from the comparison.

 ### Unsupervised Mode
 Schemer can run in unsupervised mode to allow integration with a continuous